SapiensAnatis/dragalia-api-docs/docs/source/dragalia/load_index.rst

 .. note::

     The following JSON response contained a great deal of repetitive data (originally ~200kb and ~12k lines), so some long arrays have been trimmed.
-You can view the raw unabridged file here: <https://raw.githubusercontent.com/SapiensAnatis/dragalia-api-docs/blob/main/docs/source/dragalia/savefile.json>
+You can view the raw unabridged file `on GitHub. <https://raw.githubusercontent.com/SapiensAnatis/dragalia-api-docs/main/data_samples/savefile.json>`__

 .. code-block:: javascript